 Whisper (OpenAI)

-Whisper is the most widely used AI transcription model and forms the foundation for many transcription apps, including VidNotes.
-Trained on 680,000 hours of multilingual audio data, Whisper achieves approximately 95% to 97% accuracy on clear audio.
-It handles 99+ languages and is particularly strong with multilingual content, accented speech, and conversational language.
+Whisper is the most widely used model and powers many transcription apps including VidNotes.
+Trained on 680,000 hours of multilingual audio, Whisper hits roughly 95-97% on clear audio.
+Handles 99+ languages and is particularly strong on multilingual content, accents, and conversational speech.

 Strengths: